evbernardes/Origami_Patterns/README.md

 ## Todo:
 - Add more patterns if necessary
 - Add option to draw points
-- Finish implementing unit selector (only milimiters for now)
+- Finish implementing unit selector (only millimeters for now)